YagmurSak/AB-Testing-and-Rating-Sorting/README.md

 ## Comparison Bidding Methods with A/B Testing

 This data set, which contains information about a company's website, includes information such as the number of ads that users have seen and clicked on, as well as the income information from there.
 There are two separate data sets, Control and Test groups.
 Maximum Bidding was applied to the control group, and AverageBidding was applied to the test group.
+I applied the AB test to see if there really is a difference between these two biddigs.